WerewolfwolfyXD/WerewolfwolfyXD/README.md

 __The user have super catpower!__
 <br>
 <br>
-__Love to support community and provide translation_
+_🌏Love to support community and provide translation🖋️✏️✍️📚_